Xueting-Bi/diffusionEMIS/logs/readme.md

-The folder store the training logs.
+The folder saves the training logs.